 Venturing a little further into the realm of wines, we come across Merlots with their more full-bodied flavors and moderate levels of tannins.
 While Merlots are considered slightly fruity and silky, they are still less sweet than their cousin Sauvignon Blanc.
 Instead, you typically come across notes of plums, coffee, and chocolate.
 Merlots tend to pair well with red meats, heavier dishes, and fruit-filled desserts such as a good roast or blackberry tarts.

 The rich red wine with a punch, Cabernets really bring the flavor.
 If you are looking for a sweet wine, steer clear of Cabernet, but if balance is your goal, grab a bottle.
 With its deep purple color, loads of tannins, and extremely mild fruity notes, Cabernet makes any meal a delight.
 Notes of dark fruits, oak, smoke, and cassis tend to abound in Cabernets making them an ideal pair for steak or even a spicy tuna roll.
 Beware though, pairing Cabernet Sauvignons with spicy foods tends to amp up the spice and can set your mouth on fire.

 There are really to tried and true rules for how to drink wine, though you can find countless opinions scattered throughout the internet.
 The best rule to follow when drinking wine is to have fun and enjoy every drop, whether it is on a couch or at a restaurant.
 If you’re worried or confused, simply ask your server or the shopkeeper.
 Just don’t forget, wine is best enjoyed with company.

-Traveling to Charlottesville, VA?
+Traveling to Charlottesville, VA anytime soon??
 Did you know one of the most underrated wine regions in the United States is there?
 Be sure to read this post.